wevm/wagmi/docs/react/getting-started.md

 pnpm link --global
 ```

-Then go to the project where you are using wagmi and run `pnpm link --global wagmi` (or the package manager that you used to link wagmi globally).
+Then go to the project where you are using Wagmi and run `pnpm link --global wagmi` (or the package manager that you used to link Wagmi globally).
 Make sure you installed the [required peer dependencies](#manual-installation) and their versions are correct.

 ## Next Steps

 For more information on what to do next, check out the following topics.

-- [**TypeScript Support**](/react/) Learn how to get the most out of wagmi's type-safety and inference for an enlightened developer experience.
+- [**TypeScript Support**](/react/typescript) Learn how to get the most out of Wagmi's type-safety and inference for an enlightened developer experience.
 - [**Connect Wallet**](/react/) Learn how to enable wallets to connect to and disconnect from your apps and display information about connected accounts.
 - [**React Hooks**](/react/) Browse the collection of React Hooks and learn how to use them.